How do I create an absence analysis extract?

 Select_a_time_period.png

-If it is not the first time the Extract has been run, a warning appears stating: Data has already been extracted for [date].
-Do you want to continue?
-(By doing so, you will overwrite the existing extracted data.)
-The Absence Analysis - Edit Extract Data window appears.
+• If it is not the first time the Extract has been run, a warning appears stating: See Overlapping Data below for more information.

 Overlapping Data

+The message indicates that an employee has overlapping extract rows.
 This means that the employee belongs to two different ‘dimensions’ within the time period of the extract.
-If this message appears, find the highlighted row/s and edit them.
+If this message appears, find the highlighted row/s:

-Katherine Coombe has two rows, one shows an Organisational Unit of Easington Lane, the other is Cramlington.
-This is because Katherine holds two posts, in different Org.
-Units.
-The problem here is that the Extract does not know how to allocate the person's absence between the two Org.
-Units, and the figures are doubled up.
+Example: Katherine Coombe has two rows, one shows an Organisational Unit of Easington Lane, the other is Cramlington.
+This is because Katherine holds two posts, in different Org Units.
+The problem here is that the Extract does not know how to allocate the person's absence between the two Org Units, and the figures are doubled up.

 Was this article helpful?